-I have been wanting to write this post for a long time, and having just celebrated Father’s Day on Sunday, I realized that now is the time.
-I want to write about the greatest gift my dad has given me.
+It's Father's Day, and I want to write about the greatest gift my dad has given me.
 To tell you about this, I need to tell you a little bit about my job.
 About Philosophy If you have been following my blog for a while or have read my author’s bio, you are probably aware… Continue reading The Greatest Gift My Dad Gave Me

 Several posts ago, I wrote about cultivating Flourish-Friendly Relationships instead of Control Relationships.
 You can read more about this here.
 In this post, I will write about dealing with our dark side.
 But first, let's review what Flourish-Friendly and Control Relationships are.
 Flourish-Friendly Relationships are ones in which the people involved create a space together… Continue reading Dealing with Our Dark Side

 My husband and I had to say goodbye to our kitty Leo last week.
 We are heartbroken, but it was Leo's time to go.
 He had lived a long life--we think about 15 years--and his health had been declining recently.
 Last week we realized that keeping him here with us any longer wasn't doing him… Continue reading Lessons I Learned from My Kitty Leo

 “You’re too sensitive.”
 Has anyone ever said this to you before?
 Have you ever said this to anyone else?
 This is a common claim (or accusation), but how can we tell if someone is being too sensitive or if the other person is being insensitive?
 I will use two people, Person A and Person B,… Continue reading Are You Too Sensitive or are Others Insensitive?

 I wish I could say that this story about me accidentally hiding in a poison ivy patch is hyperbolic, but it's not.
 It is, however, a love story.
 It all began one summer when I was a camp director at a camp in Ohio.
 I loved being a camp director.
 In particular, I loved designing… Continue reading That Poison Ivy Patch: A Love Story